 CCKA Petitioners assert that Key Element 3 is not satisfied because the General WDRs do not include timelines for achieving nitrate water quality objectives in groundwater.
-It is important to understand that nonpoint source control implementation programs developed pursuant to the Nonpoint Source Policy are designed to meet water quality requirements that are focused primarily on controlling current and proposed nonpoint source discharges of waste so that they do not cause or contribute to exceedances of water quality objectives, not on remediating existing pollution caused by historic discharges.
+It is important to understand that nonpoint source control implementation programs developed pursuant to the Nonpoint Source Policy are designed to meet water quality requirements that are focused primarily on controlling current and proposed nonpoint source discharges of waste so that they do not cause or contribute to exceedances of water quality objectives in receiving waters, not on remediating existing pollution caused by historic discharges.
 However, Key Element 3 does require that the nonpoint source control implementation programs include time schedules for achieving those water quality requirements.
 The commentary following Key Element 3 explains that:

 The time schedule may not be longer than that which is reasonably necessary to achieve an NPS implementation program’s water quality objectives ….
 If the [regional water board] later determines that additional time is necessary to complete the program, it may make further amendments to the time schedule or issue an enforcement order that contains a compliance schedule.

-For individual dischargers, the General WDRs establish final time schedules for the three nitrogen discharge compliance pathways discussed in Section A.2, above.
+For individual dischargers, the General WDRs establish final time schedules for the three nitrogen discharge compliance pathways discussed in Section II.A.2, above.
 For participating dischargers, the General WDRs establish 2028 deadlines for the nitrogen discharge compliance pathways, but it does not appear that these dates are intended to be the final time schedules.
-As discussed in Section A, we are concerned that the General WDRs’ inconsistencies with the precedential A/R and A-R direction in Order WQ 2018-0002 will understate the potential for nitrogen to reach groundwater.
+As discussed in Section II.A, we are concerned that the General WDRs’ inconsistencies with the precedential A/R and A-R direction in Order WQ 2018-0002 will understate (or overstate, in the case of fertilizer nitrogen application) the potential for nitrogen to reach groundwater.
 Because we are remanding the General WDRs to address those inconsistencies, we necessarily must also remand the time schedules based on those inconsistencies.

-Final time schedules for achieving nitrate water quality objectives in discharges to groundwater could be incorporated in either the revisions to the General WDRs or in third party proposals subject to public comment and approval by the Central Coast Water Board.
+Final time schedules for ongoing discharges to cease causing or contributing to exceedances of nitrate water quality objectives in groundwater consistent with the precedential A/R and A-R direction in Order WQ 2018-0002 must be incorporated in either the revisions to the General WDRs or in third party proposals subject to public comment and approval by the Central Coast Water Board.
 We are fully aware of the apparent tension between requiring the establishment of final compliance dates for achieving nitrate water quality objectives and rejecting the General WDRs’ use of enforceable limits on nitrogen application and A-R difference.
-This is a function of the fact that our irrigated lands regulatory program is, as thoroughly explained in Order WQ 2018-0002, still evolving and we have not yet identified a metric for nitrate water quality objective compliance that can be used as a regulatory tool.
+This is a function of the fact that the science supporting our irrigated lands regulatory program is, as thoroughly explained in Order WQ 2018-0002, still evolving and we have not yet identified a metric that directly correlates to ongoing practices ceasing to cause or contribute to exceedances of nitrate water quality objective in groundwater that can be used as a regulatory tool.
 This is why Order WQ 2018-0002 called for convening another expert panel to evaluate data related to nitrogen application and removal and to propose modifications to our regulatory approach.
-Accordingly, we are aware that all of the regional water boards may have to amend their final compliance schedules in the future as our irrigated lands regulatory programs develop.
+Accordingly, we are aware that all of the regional water boards may have to amend their final compliance schedules in the future as our irrigated lands regulatory programs develop, as expressly contemplated by the Nonpoint Source Policy.